 The licence allows copying to the extent necessary for the subject matter being taught and to the extent permitted by these terms.
-You can make copies for the learners you are teaching and a few copies for yourself.
+You can make copies for the students you are teaching and a few copies for yourself.

-Check this table to see how much of a work or publication you are allowed to copy for the same teaching group
+Check this table to see how much of a work or publication you are allowed to copy for the same teaching group during the same course or study unit.